delphidabbler/vied/Build.md

 * `make release`

   Creates a zip file containing the necessary release files.
 By default the release file is named `dd-vied.zip` but this can be changed by setting the `RELEASEFILENAME` environment variable (see above).
+The `.zip` file is written to the `Release` directory.

 * `make everything` or `make`